rookiebepaient/MIT6.031-SoftwareConstruction/README.md

 # MIT6.031-SoftwareConstruction
-How to write code that is: safe from bugs,easy to understand,ready for change
+How to write code that is:
+safe from bugs,
+easy to understand,
+ready for change